 Prospecting teams were unable to locate the historically mapped spodumene occurrences in the Hanson Lake pegmatite field.
 Most of the dykes in the region yielded poor pXRF results and were proved to be unevolved overall.
-Consequently, a decision was made to terminate the option agreements with Searchlight Resources and Eagle Plains Resources in the Hanson Lake area.
-During the nine-month period ended September 30, 2023, the Company impaired \$190,922 of costs incurred on these properties.
+Consequently, a decision was made to terminate the option agreements with Searchlight and EPL in the Hanson Lake area.
+During the year ended December 31, 2023, the Company impaired \$0.2 million of costs incurred on these properties related to specific areas where claims are not expected to be renewed, where the Company has decided to discontinue exploration and evaluation activities or the assets carrying amount exceeds its recoverable amount.
+The Company is yet to visit the Athabasca project and is assessing next steps for the Trans-Hudson properties.